-The adjuster will then request the official records -- the police report and the accident reports that the drivers filed with the state department of motor vehicles, if such documents exist.
-The police are not called in every accident, and not all drivers submit accident reports to their department of motor vehicles, even though most states’ laws require them to do so.
+The adjuster will then request the official records—including the police report and any accident-related reports the drivers filed with the state department of motor vehicles, if such documents exist.

 The adjuster will likely have already investigated you by this time!
-Insurers have various claims databases, and adjusters can access these databases to determine whether the claimant has ever filed a personal injury or property damage claim before.
-A good adjuster these days will also spend a few minutes on Google just checking you out.
-The adjusters want to know who they are dealing with and also want to dig up any dirt on you that they can.
+Insurers have various claims databases they can access to determine whether you've filed a personal injury or property damage claim before.
+The adjuster will likely do a quick online investigation too.
+They'll want to know who they're dealing with and also want to dig up any dirt they can.

-Insurance adjusters will usually ask that an injured person give a tape recorded statement describing the accident and his/her injuries.
-As a general rule, giving such a statement in a car accident case will not help you if you do not have a lawyer.
-If you do not have a lawyer, you should not give a tape recorded statement to the insurer no matter what the adjuster says.
-Learn more about how your recorded statement can be used against you.
+Insurance adjusters will usually ask that a claimant give a recorded statement describing the accident and their injuries.
+As a general rule, giving such a statement in a car accident case will not help you, especially if you don't have a lawyer.